shannona/Accesing_Bitcoind_with_Java/18_2_Accessing_Bitcoind_with_Java.md

 ### Create a Transaction

-You can create a raw transaction using createRawTransaction method passing as arguments and ArrayList containing inputs and outputs to be used.
-In this example we will create two addresses and we will use generateToAddress method in regtest which it will mine some bitcoin.
+You can create a raw transaction using createRawTransaction method passing as arguments two ArrayList objects containing inputs and outputs to be used.
+In this example we will create two addresses and we will use generateToAddress method in regtest to mine some bitcoin.

 ```java
 public String create() throws GenericRpcException {